To get a better grasp of what traffic usage is, we recommend checking out Traffic usage article before going further.

 Enter your target website, and it will provide you with a good idea of how much data a single request will have on average.

-Please note that if you are visiting different pages on the target, you should measure each page's size for more accuracy.
+Please note that if you are visiting different pages on the target, you should measure the size of each page to get an accurate result.

 While using a browser, all loaded images and other website elements will account for your total data usage.
-When images are not necessary, you can disable them in both Chrome and Firefox by following guidelines provided here
+When images are not necessary, you can disable them in both Chrome and Firefox by following the guidelines provided here.

 Some websites provide an alternative way for mobile users to access their page to consume less mobile data.
 While most websites provide a responsive design for mobile devices, some still provide a separate mobile version.

-No matter if you are purchasing sneakers, Amazon products, or creating new accounts for social media, try to look for custom solutions & bots when possible, as this will save you data.
+No matter if you are purchasing sneakers, Amazon products, or creating new accounts for social media, try to look for custom solutions and bots when possible as this will save you data.

 Most of these solutions will request websites in a way that is the most data-efficient by calling it directly via cURL.